tnc1997/ts-utils/libraries/array/docs/array.median.md

 ## median() function

-Return the median of an array of numerical values.
+Returns the median of an array of numerical values.

 <b>Signature:</b>